 Operation and maintenance are other aspects to consider.
 EVALED® systems are highly automated, offering 24/7 operation that requires minimal operator intervention.
 Constructed with corrosion-resistant materials and featuring a modular design, EVALED® Vacuum Evaporators are engineered to reduce maintenance and offer low total cost of ownership.
 Because liquid flash-evaporates in the system’s boiling chamber rather than the heat exchanger, fouling in the heat exchanger is reduced.
 This minimizes downtime needed to clean the heat exchanger.

-As with all wastewater treatment options, an analysis of the chemical and physical properties of the waste fluid will influence the specific treatment solution for your multi-stream wastewater.
+As with all wastewater treatment options, an analysis of the waste fluid’s chemical and physical properties will influence the specific treatment solution for your multi-stream wastewater.
 To learn more about vacuum evaporation and other wastewater treatment options, contact a PRAB industrial wastewater treatment expert today.